An overview of Dave's capabilities.

 Move swiftly and in an uncontrolled way.

-Dave Sag is a consulting technologist with almost twenty years of web application development experience.
-He is actively engaged in a number of small-to-medium scale, creative, web-facing software development projects, and is constantly seeking new opportunities.
+Dave Sag is a consulting technologist with over twenty years of web application development experience.
+He is actively engaged in a number of small, medium and large scale, creative, web-facing software development projects, on a contract basis, and is open to new opportunities.

 The story so far…